-A&P technicians keep aircraft in safe flying condition by servicing, repairing and overhauling aircraft components while following detailed federal regulations set by the FAA.
-Technicians in this field work on aircraft components and systems including the airframe, piston engines, turbine engines, electrical systems, hydraulic systems, propellers, rigging, control surfaces, instrumentation, warning systems, and environmental systems.
-Those with experience, advanced ratings, and administrative ability can be selected for supervisory and executive positions.
-All FAA knowledge tests and oral and practical exams are conducted on campus.*
+Aviation Maintenance Technology technicians keep aircraft in safe flying condition by servicing, repairing and overhauling aircraft components following stringent regulations set forth by the Federal Aviation Administration (FAA).
+All aircraft are required to undergo thorough inspections and repairs on a regular basis.
+These services are provided by technicians certified by the FAA.
+Technicians in this field work on aircraft components and systems including airframe, piston engines, turbine engines, hydraulic systems, propellers, rigging, warning systems, and environmental systems.

 - Nearly 40,000 square feet of classroom and lab space

 - Over 80 powerplants including two Rolls Royce RB 211-22B turbine engines

 - Operational GE Walter 601D turboprop 658 shp

 - Three Cessna 172s, a Cessna 152, and a Beechcraft C-35 Bonanza

 - Lear Jet Model 24D

 The program is designed to teach students the technical skills required to service, repair, and overhaul aircraft (or related) components and systems.
 Successful completion qualifies graduates to take the written, oral, and practical tests with the FAA for the Mechanic’s Certificate with both Airframe and Powerplant Ratings.
 The program is FAA Part 147 approved.